seharanul17/synthetic-tabular-LLM/README.md

-# Paper ID: 8608 - ST-Prompt: Group-wise Prompting for Synthetic Tabular Data Generation using Large Language Models
+# Group-wise Prompting for Synthetic Tabular Data Generation using Large Language Models

 ## Introduction

-This is the implementation of "ST-Prompt: Group-wise Prompting for Synthetic Tabular Data Generation using Large Language Models."
+This is the implementation of "Group-wise Prompting for Synthetic Tabular Data Generation using Large Language Models."

 ## Environment Setup